 Plan – and jazz it up

-Jerry Nottage, executive chef of downtown Detroit's Seldom Blues restaurant and jazz club, says, "Most cooks don't leave enough time on the front end for preparation, and get overwhelmed."
+Jerry Nottage, a professional chef who has experience cooking for many Detroit area restaurants and was the executive chef of the former Seldom Blues restaurant and jazz club, says, “Most cooks don’t leave enough time on the front end for preparation, and get overwhelmed.”

 He recommends breaking down the tasks of preparing any holiday meal into steps.
 “It’s the way professionals work in restaurants,” he says.
 For instance, if you’re going to cook a frozen turkey, don’t wait until the night before to thaw it.